dcnicku/wti-brent-cointegration/README.md

-# Does the WTI–Brent spread mean revert enough to trade?
+# Does WTI Brent spread mean revert enough to profit?

 I test whether the spread between WTI and Brent is cointegrated and estimate how quickly it closes, andthen check whether a mean reversion rule